Why Golden Retrievers Are So Friendly: The Traits That Make Everyone Love Them

 • Protective without being aggressive

-This balance makes them ideal for many family environments.
+This balance makes them one of the best family dogs.

 Their friendly nature and emotional patience are major reasons families consistently choose them over more reactive or independent breeds.